What To Do If Your Pet Fights a Raccoon

 After the fight check yourself for any wounds.
 Even if you don't feel anything, it's possible you may have been scratched or bit.
 Do NOT touch your eyes, mouth, nose, ears, or any open wounds as that could put rabies inside of you.
 If you're in the clear, wash your clothes and yourself very thoroughly before touching any open wounds from before the fight, etc.

 If you're in the clear, then you should quarantine your dog for 2 hours at least.
-This will de-activate the rabies virus in the air if the dog has it on the outside of its body.
+This will deactivate the rabies virus in the air if the dog has it on the outside of its body.
 The dog should NOT make contact with any other people or animals in case there are rabies on him.
-After the quarantine, if he is still fine, wash him thoroughly and pay attention for strange signs.
+After the quarantine, if he is still fine, wash him thoroughly and pay attention to strange signs.

 If the dog has any cuts, wounds, etc. you should call the vet immediately.
 The same goes for you: even if you were just bit, you should get yourself to the ER as soon as possible, even if you're already been vaccinated.